Zequez/minimalist-money-logger/README.md

 # Minimalist Money Logger

-## It's so simple you actually stick with it
+    A money tracker so simple you actually stick with it

 ### The Problem